Best Practices Forum

 - Complex initiatives that highlight how to make changes, innovate, and navigate institutional barriers and opportunities.
 These may include collaborations, cross-unit improvements to key systems or processes, clarifying roles and structures, or bringing about broad cultural change.
 Presentations in this category should focus on telling a story with clear takeaways that can be applied to other situations across Northwestern.

 - New initiatives or practices that highlight what Northwestern can accomplish when we collaborate to function at our best.
-Exciting or emerging practices or stimulating topics that showcase our ingenuity, intellectual and research strengths, reflect our aspirations, and remind us all why Northwestern continues to grow and succeed.
+Presentations in this category should focus on exciting or emerging practices or stimulating topics that showcase our ingenuity, intellectual and research strengths, reflect our aspirations, and remind us all why Northwestern continues to grow and succeed.